rancher/rancher.github.io/rancher/v1.6/en/kubernetes/rbac/index.md

 ### Applying New Roles to Users/Groups

 In order to provide permissions to non-owners to the Kubernetes resources, owners will need to create new roles and apply them to the users.
 There are two Kubernetes resource types: `RoleBindings` and `ClusterRoleBindings`. `RoleBindings` apply permissions to a specific namespace in an environment while `ClusterRoleBindings` add permissions at the global level (i.e. all namespaces in an environment).

 Role bindings can be applied with the `kubectl apply` command.
 You can update any permissions by simply adding or removing them from the resource file and re-applying with `kubectl apply`.

 ### Group Name Syntax

 When applying groups to role bindings, your Rancher [authentication]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/access-control/) will determine the syntax of the name of your group.

 Authentication Provider | Group Name Syntax
 ---|---
 Active Directory | `ldap_group:<NAME>`
 Azure AD | `azuread_group:<NAME>`
 Github Organizations | `github_org:<NAME>`
 Github Teams | `github_team:<NAME>`
 OpenLDAP | `openldap_group:<NAME>`
 Shibboleth | `shibboleth_group:<NAME>`

 <br>

-> **Note:** Currently, you can apply permissions to specific groups in kubernetes RBAC, but you must invite the individuals of the group to the environment.
-Inviting groups to an environment currently does not support kubernetes RBAC.

 #### Roles